nogibjj/Leonard_Eshun_Individual_Project_Two/README.md

 ## Use of LLM
-1. Main LLM used was ChatGPT
+1. The Main LLM used was ChatGPT
 1. I used it to convert python code snippets to rust
 1. I used it to explain rust codes
 1. I used it to get the meaning of errors